jimmywu3/IronRL/README.md

 ## How To Run
 Will create a video file in folder videos_phase3 on the first episode and every 5th episode after.
 It takes 1-3 minutes to boot up Gradle/Minecraft.
 Ignore the initial warnings.\
-Will take 10 minutes to load.
+Will take 10 minutes to load.\
+Please keep in mind Minecraft has lots of variability which could lead to the training or evalutation scores being 0.
 ```bash
 # For training
 python train_ppo_phase3_windows.py